tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 To begin, the attacker first interacts with a server to obtain a resumption ticket for a given test domain, such as "example.com".
-Later, upon receipt of a ClientHelloOuter, it modifies it such that the resumption ticket is sent in ClientHelloInner's "pre_shared_key" extension.
+Later, upon receipt of a ClientHelloOuter, it modifies it such that the server will process the resumption ticket with ClientHelloInner.
 If the server only accepts resumption PSKs that match the server name, it will fail the PSK binder check with an alert when ClientHelloInner is for "example.com" but silently ignore the PSK and continue when ClientHelloInner is for any other name.
 This introduces an oracle for testing encrypted SNI values.

 ~~~
        Client              Attacker                       Server